 In conducting its business, the Company uses various derivative and non-derivative instruments, including forward contracts to manage the risks arising from fluctuations in exchange rates, interest rates, aluminum prices and other commodity prices.
 Generally, such instruments are used for risk management purposes only.
-The principal counterparty to these contracts is Alcan.
-As described in note 7 - Related Party Transactions, in 2004 and prior years, Alcan was considered a related party to Novelis.
-However, subsequent to the spin-off, Alcan is no longer a related party, as defined in SFAS No. 57, Related Party Disclosures.
+The principal counterparty to the Company's aluminum forward contracts, and some of its aluminum options is Alcan.
+As described in note 7 - Related Party Transactions, in 2004 and prior years,